| |

 actions in the pre-war diplomacy, it is clear that hindering American

 goals is a major part of the strategy to limit American power.
+To be sure, European politicians have not been unanimous in following

 this course.
 The German government has, to an extent, lined up behind